Everybody knows that you can’t track “dark social” with marketing attribution, specifically software-based attribution, right? Right??

 Once that is complete, you’ll want to navigate to the “Activities” tab under the Marketo Integration section.

 There, you’ll set up the rules that allow you to create touchpoints from these custom activities.
 This link will help you get those set up.
-But, ultimately, your rules should look something like in the screenshots below.
+But, ultimately, your rules should look something like those in the screenshot below.

 Once these rules have been set up, you now have everything in place to create TPs from the interactions that are happening on your social media platforms.